Fika-SeniorProject/CMSI4071-Group12/documents/preliminary-project-design.md

 ## **1.3 Preliminary Design Description**

-StudyStacks will be an application that primarily relies on the iPhone as the place of interaction for the user’s to initiate certain actions, such as view flashcards and study decks, and have more direct interactions with the system.
+Fika will be an application that primarily relies on the iPhone as the place of interaction for the user’s to initiate certain actions, such as view flashcards and study decks, and have more direct interactions with the system.

 ### **System Architecture Design**
 <img src="img/prelim_system_architecture.png" alt ="diagram of system architecture" height="250">